Lazy Online Gradient Descent is Universal on Polytopes: Examples with Intrinsic Bounds

-Since Hedge is tailored to the simplex it is no surprise the algorithm performs better than Subgradient on the simplex.
-The simplex is the only example above where it is feasible to run Hedge for high dimensions.
+It is no surprise Hedge scales better with dimension than Gradient Descent on the simplex.
+Unfortunately the simplex is also the only example where Hedge is feasible in high dimensions.
+For the cube the Hedge and Gradient Descent bounds have the same order.
+However only Gradient Descent is feasible as the number of vertices increases.

-For the cube the Hedge and Subgradient bounds have the same order, but only Subgradient is feasible for high dimensions.
-For $\B(n)$ the Subgradient bounds are not much worse than the Hedge bounds for small $n$.
-For example $n=10$ gives an extra factor of $\sqrt {n/\log (n)} \simeq 2.084 \ldots$.
+For the Birkhoff polytope, Gradient Descent has an extra factor of $\sqrt {n/\log (n)} $ compared to Hedge.
+For example $n=10$ gives $\sqrt {n/\log (n)} \simeq 2.084 \ldots$ and the bound is roughly double.
 On the other hand there are $n!=3628800$ vertices and running Hedge is computationally unfeasible.
-For comparison the main cost of Subgradient is projecting onto $\B(n)$.
-This can be done with cost $O(n^2)$ if we are satisfied with an approximately feasible point.
-See Section 5.1 for discussion.
+For comparison the main cost of Gradient Descent is projecting onto the domain.
+This can be done using Franke-Wolfe (\cite{RevisitingFrankeWolfe} at cost $O(n^3)$.
+If we are satisfied with an approximately feasible point we can instead use Lagrange multipliers with cost $O(n^2)$.

-For the signed permutahedron the Subgradient bounds are slightly better than the Hedge bounds.
-This suggests the permutahedron is {\it rounder} than the Birkhoff polytope.
+For the signed permutahedron the Gradient Descent bounds are slightly better than Hedge.
+The extra $\sqrt{\log(d)}$ factor suggests the permutahedron is {\it rounder} than the Birkhoff polytope.
 Unfortunately this same roundness means the polytope has $2^n$ facets.
-This makes the cost of projecting using Lagrange multipliers prohibitively large.
-Fortunately there exist more sophisticated methods \citep{PProject1,PProject2} that use the polytope's structure to project with cost $O(n)$.
+This makes the cost of projecting using Franke-Wolfe or Lagrange multipliers prohibitively large.
+Fortunately there exist more sophisticated methods (\cite{PProject1,PProject2})that use the polytope's structure to project with cost only $O(n)$.